 This course will assist you in building a solid foundation of Industrial Automation and Control Systems (IACS) knowledge.
 You will learn about and interact with a variety of automation hardware.
 You will also have an opportunity to use Rockwell Automation software to perform basic system and network tasks.
 While performing these tasks, you will gain an understanding of how controllers, I/O, and HMI products function together on an EtherNet/IP network.

 This introductory level course will give you a broad understanding of how an IACS leverages the high performance, convenience, and widespread usage of Ethernet networks.
-After completing this course, you should be able to assess the general network requirements for an IACS communicating on an EtherNet/IP network.

 - Use a mouse

 - Browse for files

 - Open, close, size, and move windows

 - Assign an IP address to a network interface card